Algebraic K-theory of real topological K-theory: Detection

 Here $\bar\cA^\vee = \cok(\bF_2 \to \cA^\vee)$, and we will use the notation $[a]m = a \otimes m \in \bar\cA^\vee \otimes H_*(X)$.
 Recall that $d_1^0$ is given by the normalized $\cA^\vee$-coaction on $H_*(X)$, while $d_1^1$ also involves the coproduct $\psi \: \cA^\vee \to \cA^\vee \otimes \cA^\vee$.

 When $X = A(1)[ij]$ as in Notation~\ref{not: A(1) def}, the Adams $E_2$-terms

-are readily calculated in a finite range using Bruner's {\tt ext} software~\cites{Bru93, BR}).
+are readily calculated in a finite range using Bruner's {\tt ext} software~\cites{Bru93, BR}.
 The results in stems $* \le 28$ are shown in Figure~\ref{fig:Ext-A-A1abcd}, with the usual (stem, Adams filtration) bigrading.
 Lines of bidegree $(0,1)$, $(1,1)$ and~$(3,1)$ (dashed) indicate multiplications by $h_0$, $h_1$ and~$h_2$, respectively.
-In each case, the three $1$-cochains